a2z2k26/bumba-voice/docs/archive/final-reports/CHATTA_FINAL_AUDIT_REPORT.md

 ## 🎯 Final Verdict

 ### System Completeness: **75%**
-The CHATTA Voice System has achieved substantial completeness with all major features implemented and most functioning correctly.
+The Bumba Voice Voice System has achieved substantial completeness with all major features implemented and most functioning correctly.
 The 25% gap is primarily due to a single import issue affecting the provider registry integration layer.

 ### Operability Assessment: **PRODUCTION-READY WITH MINOR FIXES**